microsoft/semantic-kernel/docs/decisions/0032-agents.md

 Various agents specializations might include:
 - System Instructions: A set of directives that guide the agent's behavior.
 - Tools/Functions: Enables the agent to perform specific tasks or actions.
 - Settings: Agent specific settings.
-For a chat-completion agents this might include LLM settings - such as Temperature, TopP, StopSequence, etc
+For chat-completion agents this might include LLM settings - such as Temperature, TopP, StopSequence, etc

 ### **Agent Modalities**